avinashduggal/TowerRunners/docs/proposal.md

 An algorithm that the team anticipates on using for our project is Q-learning that uses a model free approach for traing the agent to maximize crops harvested.

 ## Evaluation Plan
+We are planning to use reinforcement learning for this project.
+Some rewards we have thought of are:
+- +1 points if broke a fully grown crop
+- +.5 points if did pick up the crop droppings from the ground
+- +.5 points if replanted the crop
+- -1 points if broke crop prematurely
+- -.5 points if did not pick up the crop droppings
+- -.5 if did not replant the crop

 ## Meet the Instructor